karma-runner/karma/docs/config/01-configuration-file.md

     # ...
 ```

-For an example configuration, see [test/client/karma.conf.js] which contains most of the available options.
+To see a more detailed example configuration file, see [test/client/karma.conf.js] which contains most of
+the available configuration options.

-This document contains a list of all available options, as well as their command line equivalents.
+The rest of the document contains a list of all available configuration options...

 ## autoWatch
 **Type:** Boolean